alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 // Invoke the async function
 // and get and process the returned promise
 // to get the value
-// and store the result in variable const result = myAsyncFunc()
+// and assign the result to variable const result = myAsyncFunc()
   .then(res => console.log(res))
   // Optionally catch and log any errors